dickinson0718/f23-classmaterial/syllabus.md

   information is tentative and the instructor reserves the right to modify course policies, the course calendar, due dates, number of assignments, etc.

-### Flipped Classroom

-This course will be run as a flipped classroom.
-You will be responsible for watching lecture videos before coming to class.
-In-class time will be used for discussion over topics covered in the videos and completing activities, and working on labs.

-The goal of the flipped classroom is so that you can get help when you need it.
-With coding, often student's do not realize their misunderstandings until it comes time to apply the material.
-So, rather than using class time for lectures, class time will be devoted to applying the material so that students can get help when they need it.

-This style of classroom will also allow students with various coding backgrounds to move through the material at (slightly) different rates.

 ### Academic Honesty Policies